 The Storytelling Festival in Skellefteå is a week full of the power of storytelling and delight in watching and listening.
 Here, we meet storytellers from the Storytelling Town of Skellefteå and from the region of Västerbotten.
 Together with national and international guests, they offer a host of storytelling experiences for all ages and tastes.

 The festival is a display window for all forms of storytelling.
 The aim is to show the importance of storytelling, both on stage and as a working method in several other contexts such as teaching, integration, transfer of cultural inheritance and corporate storytelling.
 The programme offers storytelling in many different forms – storytelling theatre, storytelling cafés, literary storytelling, seminars, music, competitions, workshops, story times and a lot more.
 During the festival week programmes are being organized throughout the Municipality of Skellefteå.

 The Storytelling Festival 2022

-The 13th Storytelling Festival will take place from 18. to 24. of October 2021.
+The 14th Storytelling Festival will take place from 17. to 23. of October 2022.
 Diversity and breadth are, as always, the motto of the festival.
 This year we are happy to present a wide range of professional storytelling guests from all around the Nordic region and Europe.
 As always there are more than 100 events during the storytelling week, in many different places in the Skellefteå municipality including Sara – the new cultural centre currently.
-After it’s grand opening the 8th of September, it will be one of the tallest timber buildings in the world.
-It will be Skellefteås new hub for art, concerts, shows, theatre, meetings and congresses.
+One of the tallest timber buildings in the world.
+It’s Skellefteås new hub for art, concerts, shows, theatre, meetings and congresses.
 And storytelling.

 Organisation – a collaboration project